plaatsoft/drupal-oostpoort/trunk/v6.x/README.txt

  - Build for Drupal 6.x
  - Internal release

-28-05-2010 (Week 32) v6.x-1.0
+28-05-2010 (Week 22) v6.x-1.0
- - Added Dooplid and Belijdenislid information to database and views.
+ – Added Dooplid and Belijdenislid information to database and views.
- - Improve Married and Birthday report.
+ – Improve Married and Birthday report.
- - Improve family view.
+ – Improve family view.
- - Improve visit member admin page.
+ – Improve visit member admin page.
- - Modify telefoonnummer in visit screen.
+ – Add functionality to modify the phone number in visit screen.
- - Bugfix: Improve csv output data filtering.
+ – Filter novisit in visit address selection.
- - Bugfix: Delete member is working again.
+ – Improve csv output data filtering.
- - Bugfix: When new member is added all date fields are now correctly filled.
+ – Bugfix: Delete member is working again.
- - Build for Drupal 6.x
+ – Bugfix: When new member is added all date fields are now correctly filled.
- - Filter novisit in visit address selection.
+ – Build for Drupal 6.x
- - First official release for public us!
+ - Note: First official release for public us!

 Nice to have
 ------------